thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 let bar = |x: usize| x * y + a;
 ```

-`foo` a hardware function requires no environment we pass it the requisite argument and receive our answer.
+`foo` a hardware function requires no environment.
+We pass it the requisite argument and receive our answer.
-`bar` on the other hand captures the variables `a` and `y` in an environment that is made available every time we call `bar`.
+`bar`, on the other hand, captures the variables `a` and `y` in an environment that is made available every time we call `bar`.

 The convenience of variable capture cannot be overstated.
 A myriad of programming patterns can be boiled down to lambdas capturing other lambdas.
 Lambda are worthwhile, but we need to convert them to a more compilable form: the closure.

+Closures make the implicit capturing of lambdas explicit.
-A closure is a struct with a pointer to our function and a field for each captured value.
+A closure is a struct with a field for our lambda body and a field for each captured value in our lambda's environment.
 Returning to our `bar` example, `bar` would become the closure:

 ```rs